 obtain written statements from all or any of the above.

-All communications with the [insert role] in the course of investigating an allegation of bullying will be managed sensitively.
+All communications with the teacher/principal in the course of investigating an allegation of bullying will be managed sensitively.
 Investigations will be completed as quickly as possible to allow for the behaviours to be addressed in a timely manner.

 The objective of completing a thorough investigation into the circumstances of alleged bullying behaviour is to determine the nature of the conduct and the students involved.
 A thorough understanding of the alleged bullying will inform staff about how to most effectively implement an appropriate response to that behaviour.